 On March 15, 2012, the Group entered into an agreement with Beijing Hengxinjilahua Investment Consultancy Limited, an independent third-party, to acquire certain commercial properties of approximately 2,913 square meters in Sanya, Hainan Province, the PRC, for a total consideration of US\$13,093.
 The commercial properties are intended to be used for Hainan local office as well as internal training purposes.
 The consideration has been paid in full by the Group.

-(Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) (Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)

 22. PARENT COMPANY ONLY CONDENSED FINANCIAL INFORMATION

 Condensed balance sheets